MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 - Establish a dedicated **Identity** subscription in the **Platform** management group to host Windows Server Active Directory domain controllers when necessary.

-- Establish a dedicated **Connectivity** subscription in the **Platform** management group to host the Virtual WAN hub, Azure Private DNS, ExpressRoute circuit, and other networking resources.
+- Establish a dedicated **Connectivity** subscription in the **Platform** management group to host the virtual WAN hub, Azure Private DNS, ExpressRoute circuit, and other networking resources.

   This ensures all foundation network resources are billed together, and isolated from any other workloads.